Shogunkayo/PES_Notes/Computer Networks/206-DNS Records and Messages.md

 - The first field is a 16bit number that identifies the query.
 This identifier is copied into the reply message to a query, allowing the client to match received replies with sent queries
 - A 1 bit query/reply flag indicated whether the message is a query(0) or a reply(1)
 - A 1 bit authoritative flag is set in a reply message when a DNS server is an authoritative server for a queried name
-- A 1 bit recursion-desired flag is set when a client desires that the DNS server perform recursion when it doesn't have the record.
-It is
+- A 1 bit recursion-desired flag is set when a client desires that the DNS server perform recursion when it doesn't have the record
 - A 1 bit recursion-available flag is set in a reply if the DNS server supports recursion
 - There are also four number of fields which indicate the number of occurences of the four types of data sections that follow the header